 The financial plan attempts to balance cash sources and uses through 2060; however, the COS analysis focuses on the water and wastewater system revenue requirements for a single test year with two projected years.
-The main goal was to determine rates for recommendation in 2021.
-Revenue requirements for 2021 through 2025 were obtained from the financial plans developed for CRW.
+The main goal was to determine rates for recommendation in

+2022.
+Revenue requirements for 2022 through 2026 were obtained from the financial plans developed for CRW.

-The steps of the COS process area as follows.
+The steps of the COS process are as follows.